Baked cod in foil is my favorite dish- an easy, quick, and absolutely delicious way to cook fish like cod, halibut, and salmon.

 According to Kewpie Corporation, Kewpie mayonnaise is used with about twice as much egg yolk as American mayonnaise, in fact, using only egg yolks gives a creamy and mellow savory taste.

-Salt Fish To Remove The Fishy Taste
+How To Remove The Fishy Taste

+When you get the fresh cod, sprinkle a pinch of salt on the fish fillets.
 Due to osmotic pressure, the substance that causes the fishy taste will come out.

-You can start adding this foil packet of fish into your weekly routine because it is the complete and EASY oven-baked foil fish dinner on the table in under 30 minutes, and besides, less cleaning.
+You can start adding this foil packet of fish into your weekly routine because it is the complete and EASY oven-baked foil fish dinner on the table in under 30 minutes, and besides, it is less cleaning.

 Not only an easy quick recipe, but also, you can arrange this recipe with your favorite fish, veggies, and favorite spices.